Kodluyoruz/taskforce/Web3/ethereum/readme.md

 These contents have been prepared using online resources.
 Patika.dev’s own contents are currently under preparation.

-_Ethereum was created in 2013 by Vitalik Buterin to let anyone “write smart contracts and decentralized applications (dapps).”
-[Ethereum whitepaper](https://ethereum.org/en/whitepaper/))_
+Ethereum is an open-source blockchain that allows use of smart contract service.
+This means Ethereum allows builders to create and deploy decentralized applications onto blockchain.
+So in this way users can interact with blockchain through DApps.
+Ethereum also provided new words to our lives such as DeFi, NFT and DAO.

+Ethereum is preparing for an upgrade called Ethereum 2.0 which comes with the new consensus method Proof of Stake instead of Proof of Work and some improvements for transactions.

+Recommend you to read Ethereum whitepaper to understand it better.

-_To understand what that even means, let’s define the following:_
+"To understand what that even means, let’s define the following:

 ![ethereum definitions](https://raw.githubusercontent.com/Kodluyoruz/taskforce/main/Web3/ethereum/figures/ethereum.png)